davidmeredith/devsGuidebook/devGuidebook.md

 #### Inheritance should be explicitly designed-for

 By default, in some languages you can extend a class by default, unless you explicitly disallow it e.g., using the `final` keyword in Java or through Sealing.
 In modern languages, classes are typically closed to extension by default.
 For example, in Kotlin you have to explicitly enable class extension using the `open` keyword to make it explicit that this class is designed to be extended.
-This makes SOLID’s 'Open for Extension, Closed for Modification' best-practice explicit in the language.
+This makes SOLID’s 'Open Closed Principle' best-practice explicit in the language.

 [top](#Table-Of-Contents)